WillTheWA/raytracing/README.md

 This should generate a raytracing executeable file.

-The executeable can be executed using:
+The program can be launched using the following command:

 ```
 ./raytracing